ZenMastersTeam/Zen-UV/mkdocs/preferences.md

 Enable Sticky UV Editor button.

 ### **Show Seams**
-Display UV Seams.
+Display UV Seams in 3D Viewport.

 ### **Show Sharp Edges**
-Display Sharp edges.
+Display Sharp edges in 3D Viewport.
 It can be overlapped by Seams/Bevel Weights/Crease Edges display.

 ### **Show Bevel Weights**
-Display Sharp edges.
+Display Sharp edges in 3D Viewport.
 It can be overlapped by Seams/Bevel Weights/Crease Edges display.

 ### **Show Crease Edges**
-Display crease edges created for the Subdivision modifier.
+Display crease edges created for the Subdivision modifier in 3D Viewport.
 It can be overlapped by Seams/Bevel Weights display.